kyeotic/raviger/docs/content/api/useLocationChange.md

 }
 {{< /highlight>}}

 You should try to provide the same function (referential-equality) to **useLocationChange** whenever possible.
-If you are unable to create the function outside the component scope, use **useCallback** to get a memoized function.
+If you are unable to create the function outside the component scope use **useCallback** to get a memoized function.

 {{< highlight jsx>}}
 import { useCallback } from 'react'